King County Automated Fingerprint Identification System levy passing in first-day returns

 Tuesday’s returns show voters approving a $126 million levy to further fund King County’s Automated Fingerprint Identification System (AFIS.)

-King County elections returns showed the levy passing by a margin of 56 percent to 44 percent.
+King County elections returns showed the levy passing by a ratio of 56 percent to 44 percent.

 2018 Primary Election